JuanmaPilon/Coursera___Git-and-GitHub/README.md

-# GitCoursera
+# GitCoursera Course

-Course
-I am editing the README file.
-Adding some more details about the project deescription.
+Short course of Meta about Git and GitHub